AdityaBaxla/app-dev-docs/docs/appdev-II-theory/variables.md

 ## var

-It is the old way of declaring variable, it should be avoided in code if possible, but questions will still be asked about var.
+It is the old way of declaring variable, it should be avoided in code if possible, but questions will still be asked about `var`.
 They are function scope, meaning they will be only accessible inside the function they are declared in, although they will still be accessible if declared inside a block.

 :::warning
 there are many more differences between the way var and let/cost behave which we will discuss later